BT Sport: Ultimate TV Channel Guide & Updated Cost Options

 You used to be able to watch some BT Sports channels even if you didn’t have a pay-TV package.
 This was possible through Freeview’s channel ‘BT Sports Showcase’.
 Unfortunately, BT Showcase has been slowly winding down since 2015 and getting a TV package and adding BT Sport seems to be the only way to get access to all the biggest sports channels now.

 You can also get access to BT Sport on your mobile as a BT Mobile customer but this isn’t a free option as you’re still paying for your BT mobile package.
-So the final answer is no, you cannot watch BT Sport for free.
+So the final answer is no, you cannot fully watch BT Sport for free.

-BT Sport 1 Live Stream
+BT Sport Login

-You can choose between watching live content on BT Sport 1, 2 or 3 online.
+After logging in to BT Sport, you can choose between watching live content on BT Sport 1, 2 or 3 online.
 Anyone can see what’s coming up on these channels but only BT Sport customers will be able to login to their BT Sport account and watch the live content.
 To see what’s coming up on BT Sport 1, head to BT’s website and choose the option at the top that says ‘BT Sport’.

 Then choose the ‘Plan your viewing’ option from the menu that drops down and then click on ‘BT Sport 1’.
 You’ll be taken to the guide which tells you what’s going to be live streamed.